newrelic-experimental/newrelic-java-spring-annotations/README.md

 # New Relic Java Instrumentation for Spring Annotations

-## Provides instrumentation beyond the @Controller annotation that the product provides
+ Provides instrumentation beyond the @Controller annotation that the product provides.

  Will instrument all methods of classes with the @Component, @Service & @Repository annotations

 ## Installation